Pregnant woman sitting

-Pfizer’s ABRYSVO is the only maternal RSV vaccine given to help protect newborns from severe RSV from birth through 6 months*.
+Pfizer’s ABRYSVO is the only maternal RSV vaccine given during weeks 32 through 36 of pregnancy to help protect newborns against RSV from birth through 6 months.

-Help protect infants against the risk of RSV from birth.
+Help protect infants against the risk of RSV from birth

 • Nearly 50% of all RSV hospitalizations during the first year occur during the first 3 months of life.